constellation-app/constellation/PULL_REQUEST_TEMPLATE.md

 - [ ] Reviewed the [checklist](CHECKLIST.md)

 - [ ] Reviewed feedback from the "Sonar Cloud" bot.
 Note that you have to wait for the "CI / Unit Tests") to complete first.
+Failed Unit tests can be debugged by adding the label "verbose logging" to the GitHub PR.

 ### Description of the Change